himanshu-dandle/Mortgage-Default-Risk-Prediction/README.md

 # **Mortgage Default Risk Prediction**

+Predicting mortgage default risk is a crucial task in the financial industry.
+It helps lenders identify high-risk customers and take preemptive measures to minimize losses.
+This project leverages advanced machine learning techniques to build predictive models, offering insights into the key factors driving mortgage defaults while ensuring the solution is scalable and interpretable.

+The project encompasses:
+- Data preprocessing and feature engineering to prepare the data.
+- Training and evaluating multiple models, including Logistic Regression, Random Forest, and XGBoost.
+- Model interpretability using SHAP for transparent decision-making.
+- Deployment-ready code with a REST API and Docker for scalability.

+This repository serves as a comprehensive example of applying machine learning to solve real-world financial challenges.

 ## **Overview**
 This project demonstrates the development of a machine learning model to predict mortgage default risk.
 The workflow includes:
 1. Data preprocessing.